avishek-sen-gupta/cobol-rekt/README.md

 # Cobol REKT (Cobol Reverse Engineering KiT)

 This is an evolving toolkit of capabilities helpful for reverse engineering legacy Cobol code.
-As of now, there are two main components:
+As of now, the following capabilities are available:

 - Program / section / customisable node level flowchart generation based on AST
-- Parse Tree generation
+- Parse Tree generation (with export to JSON)
 - Control Flow Tree generation
 - The SMOJOL Interpreter (WIP)
 - Injecting AST and Control Flow into Neo4J (using [Woof](https://github.com/asengupta/woof))